Alvor1991/PP4-Physio/README.md

 #### Wireframes

 [Balsamiq](https://balsamiq.com/) has been used to showcase the appearance of the site & display the placement of different elements.
-I removed 'notes' from the booking form, as I felt this was unnecessary.
-Users can ask detailed questions in the contact form.

 Page | Desktop Version | Mobile Version
 --- | --- | ---